 5. Plamanova hotels

-Not only will you get better quality food by eating out in the resort centre, but you’ll be supporting the local businesses too.
+By booking on just a bed and breakfast basis, not only will you get better quality food by eating out in the resort centre, but you’ll be supporting the local businesses too by choosing to eat out.

 6. Eating out in Palmanova